grame-cncm/faust/tools/benchmark/README.md

  - `-trace 4 to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO and LOAD errors, fails at first FP_INFINITE, FP_NAN or LOAD error`
  - `-trace 5 to collect FP_SUBNORMAL, FP_INFINITE, FP_NAN, INTEGER_OVERFLOW, DIV_BY_ZERO and LOAD errors, continue after FP_INFINITE, FP_NAN or LOAD error`
  - `-trace 6 to only check LOAD errors and continue`
- - `-trace 7 to only check LOAD errors and fail`
+ - `-trace 7 to only check LOAD errors and exit`

 ## faustbench